- What Is a Construction Plan?

 The use of dynamic construction planning software is essential to delivering the project on time and within budget.

 Construction planning software organizes the tasks of a construction project plan and integrates the construction schedule with features that help with administrative tasks, estimating, resource management, time tracking and more.

 Using online construction scheduling software gives managers real-time data to make better decisions and gives construction crews a collaborative platform to work more productively.
 Live data also assists in managing the project workload to keep teams’ tasks balanced.
 Additional benefits include:

-- Creating detailed roadmap, with activity dependencies and milestones
+- Creating a detailed roadmap with activity dependencies and milestones

 - Making assignments, attach CAD, plus other files and images

 - Monitoring and controlling performance, productivity, progress, costs, resources and more